drklis/Markdown-Magic/README.md

 ## Workshop Activities
 Choose your adventure - you can work through one, two, or all three of these activities!
+If you're a graduate student going on the job market within the next year, go ahead and skip to the academic website and start inputting your info, portrait, and job docs.
+For everyone else, we'll walk through math and Mermaid first.

 ### Instructions
-1. Clone this repo for yourself. (
+1. Clone this repo for yourself.
+(Click the green "Use this template" button and follow the prompts.)

+#### Math in Markdown
 2. At the top of the page, click "Add file."
 Then, on the drop-down menu, right-click "Create new file" and open in a new tab.
-3. Name your file `mathpractice.md` and keep this tab open.
+3. Name your file `math_practice.md` and keep the new tab open.
-4. Now, back in this tab, click on the file `instructions.md.` You can either open it in a new tab, or open it in this one.
+5. Now, back in the first tab, click on the file `math_instructions.md.` You can either open it in a new tab, or open it in this one.
-5. Follow the instructions in the "instructions.md" file and work in the "mathpractice.md" file you create.
-You can view your changes in either the preview tab, or by commiting your changes every so often.
+6. Follow the instructions in the "math_instructions.md" file and work in the "math_practice.md" file you create to practice creating inline equations, display equations, matrices, and more!
+You can view your changes in either the preview tab, or by committing your changes every so often.

 ## What's in this repo?